Peeragogy/Peeragogy.github.io/practice.md

-separate from the life of the state or its citizenry, but aims to “assume leadership in the application of knowledge for the direct improvement of the life of the people in every sphere”
+separate from the life of the state or its citizenry, but aims to “assume leadership in the application of knowledge for the direct improvement of the life of the people in every sphere” [6, p.
-@curti1949university [p.
 88].
-Research that *adds to the store of knowledge* is another fundamental obligation @curti1949university [p.
+Research that *adds to the store of knowledge* is another fundamental obligation [6, p.
 550].
-Our emergent approach to collaboration and knowledge-building is likely to be of interest to theorists in fields like organization studies and, perhaps surprisingly, computer science, where researchers are increasingly making use of social approaches to software design and development (e.g., via the [Manifesto for Agile Software Development](http://www.agilemanifesto.org/)) as well as agent-based models of computation and learning @minsky1967programming [@poetry-workshop].
-The design pattern community in particular is very familiar with practices that we think of as peeragogical, notably shepherding and writers workshops @harrison1999language [@coplien1997pattern].
+Our emergent approach to collaboration and knowledge-building is likely to be of interest to theorists in fields like organization studies and, perhaps surprisingly, computer science, where researchers are increasingly making use of social approaches to software design and development (e.g., via the [Manifesto for Agile Software Development](http://www.agilemanifesto.org/)) as well as agent-based models of computation and learning
+[10, 5].
+The design pattern community in particular is very familiar with practices that we think of as peeragogical, notably shepherding and writers workshops [8, 4].
 We hope to help design pattern authors and researchers expand on these strengths.

-The next section introduces more explicitly in the form of a design pattern.
-Sections [sec:Roadmap]–[sec:Scrapbook] present the other patterns in our pattern language.
-Figure [fig:connections] illustrates their interconnections.
+The next section introduces Peeragogy more explicitly in the form of a design pattern.
+The following sections present the other patterns in our pattern language.
+Figure 6.2 illustrates their interconnections.
 In each pattern description, the key forces that apply within the pattern’s context are highlighted in bold face.
 Each pattern also includes two examples.
 The first example shows how the pattern is exhibited in current Wikimedia projects.
 We have selected Wikimedia as a source of examples because we are relatively familiar with it, and because the relevant data is readily available to readers.
 The second example shows how the given pattern could be applied in the design of a future university.
-Whereas existing projects like Wikimedia’s Wikiversity[^2] and the Peer-2-Peer University (P2PU) have created “a model for lifelong learning alongside traditional formal higher education,”[^3] they stop well short of offering accredited degrees.
+Whereas existing projects like Wikimedia’s Wikiversity and the Peer-2-Peer University (P2PU) have created “a model for lifelong learning alongside traditional formal higher education,” they stop well short of offering accredited degrees.
 What would an accredited free/libre/open university offering general education look like?
-How would it compare or contrast with the typical or stereotypical image of a university from Figure [madison-map]?
+How would it compare or contrast with the typical or stereotypical image of a university from Figure 6.1?

-Each pattern concludes with a “What’s next” annotation, and Chapter [sec:Distributed~R~oadmap] collects these next steps and summarizes the outlook of the Peeragogy project.
-It also sums up what’s unique about this catalog, positioning it work as a hands-on complement to existing sociological and historical research about peer production (surveyed in
+Each pattern concludes with a “What’s next” annotation, and Chapter [7](http://peeragogy.github.io/distributed_roadmap.html) collects these next steps and summarizes the outlook of the Peeragogy project.
+It also sums up what’s unique about this catalog, positioning it work as a hands-on complement to existing sociological and historical research about peer production (surveyed in [2]).

-@benkler2015peer).
+#### References

+1. Christopher Alexander, Sara Ishikawa, and Murray Silverstein.
+A Pattern Language: Towns, Buildings, Construction.
+Center for Environmental Structure Series.
+Oxford: Oxford University Press, 1977.
+2. Yochai Benkler, Aaron Shaw, and Benjamin Mako Hill.
+“Peer production: a modality of collective intelligence”.
+In: The Collective Intelligence Handbook.
+Ed. by Thomas W. Malone and Michael S. Bernstein.
+To appear.
+MIT Press, 2015.
+3. Joseph Bergin et al. Pedagogical patterns: Advice for educators.
+New York: Joseph Bergin Software Tools, 2012.
+4. James O Coplien and B Woolf.
+“A pattern language for writ ers’ workshops”.
+In: C++ report 9 (1997), pp. 51–60.
+5. J. Corneli et al. “Computational Poetry Workshop: Making Sense of Work in Progress”.
+In: Proceedings of the Sixth Inter national Conference on Computational Creativity, ICCC 2015.
+Ed. by Simon Colton et al. 2015. url: [http://metameso.org/~joe/docs/poetryICCC-wip.pdf](http://metameso.org/~joe/docs/poetryICCC-wip.pdf).
+6. Merle Eugene Curti et al. The University of Wisconsin, a history: 1848-1925.
+Univ. of Wisconsin Press, 1949.
+7. Gilles Deleuze.
+Difference and repetition.
+London: Bloomsbury Academic, 2004.
+8. Neil B Harrison.
+“The Language of Shepherding”.
+In: Pattern Languages of Program Design 5 (1999), pp. 507–530.
+9. Benjamin Mako Hill.
+“Essays on Volunteer Mobilization in Peer Production”.
+PhD thesis.
+Massachusetts Institute of Technology, 2013. url: [http://dspace.mit.edu/handle/1721.1/86240](http://dspace.mit.edu/handle/1721.1/86240).
+10. Marvin Minsky.
+“Why programming is a good medium for expressing poorly understood and sloppily formulated ideas”.
+In: Design and Planning II-Computers in Design and Communication.
+Visual Committee Books.
+1967, pp. 120–125.
+11. Douglas Schuler.
+Liberating voices: A pattern language for communication revolution.
+Cambridge, MA: MIT Press, 2008.
+12. Heinz Von Foerster.
+“Cybernetics of cybernetics”.
+In: Understanding Understanding.
+Springer, 2003 [1979], pp. 283–286.

 # Peeragogy

 #### Context

-Architectual maverick Christopher Alexander @alexander1999origins asked the following questions to an audience of computer programmers:
+Architectual maverick Christopher Alexander [1] asked the following questions to an audience of computer programmers:

 > “What is the Chartres of programming?
 What task is at a high enough